SonsOfPHP/symfony-sop/README.md

 - Includes GitHub actions for unit/functional tests using PHPUnit and static code analysis using psalm
 - Includes `dependabot.yml` file
+- Multiple Buses have been preconfigured for you

 This template also comes some some example directory structures, but you are free to change them or use them however you'd like.